Located at 6600 Kenneth Avenue.

 When Claude’s health failed, Mary tirelessly cared for him, the property and the animals.
 Later they decided their land should always be a place where people could stop for a moment to refresh and recreate.
 That desire lead Claude and Mary to sell the property to the Carmichael Recreation and Park District and to make it accessible to the public.

 The District plans to work with residents to help make the park a reality.
-View the Capra Park master plan.
+View the Capra Park master plan for more information.

 If you have any questions please call the Carmichael Recreation and Park District at (916) 485-5322.